 The first thing you need to do is try to differentiate between a minor gastroenteritis and more serious illness.
-Nausea, vomiting, and diarrhea come with the territory, and may be accompanied by a low-grade fever.
+Nausea, vomiting, and diarrhea come with the territory and may be accompanied by a low-grade fever.
 But a high fever (above 101 degrees F) should be a warning sign of a more serious illness.
 Similarly, vomiting lasting more than 48 hours, or leading to significant dehydration, is serious and you need to seek medical attention.
 Honestly, if it’s the week before a big competition seeing a physician is a good choice if you can.

 Most of the time athletes get hit by minor gastroenteritis, the type that comes on quickly, makes you feel terrible for 1-2 days, and then goes away.
 From a performance standpoint, the impact can be huge.
 You’ll go 24-48 hours with little nourishment, you’ll lose significant amounts of fluid and electrolytes, and you’ll burn through energy stores you would rather save for race day.

-- Prioritize: Fluids are most important, followed by electrolytes, then calories.
+Fluids are most important, followed by electrolytes, then calories.
 Not only are the consequences of dehydration and electrolyte imbalances more detrimental to health and performance than a lack of calories, they take longer to recover from.
 Your body is very good at packing glycogen into muscle cells and restocking liver glycogen.
 It takes longer to fully replenish fluid levels in tissues.

-- Eat like an athlete: When you’re in a long training session or competition, you primarily consume fluids, electrolytes, and small portions of simple foods.
+When you’re in a long training session or competition, you primarily consume fluids, electrolytes, and small portions of simple foods.
 When you’re suffering from gastroenteritis, you pretty much want to do the same thing, and you can even use some of the same foods.
 Water is an obvious choice, but simple sports drinks (essentially carbohydrate, electrolytes, and water) may be a good choice as well, if you can tolerate them.
-Salty foods can also be good, just keep your choices bland and simple (like crackers) when you’re nauseas.
+Salty foods can also be good, just keep your choices bland and simple (like crackers) when you’re nauseous.
 Most important, you should be consuming something regularly and frequently, just like during an endurance event.

 On the other hand, it’s not uncommon for athletes to start out feeling great, and then suffer a rapid decline.
-This is most likely due to fuel depletion, and it seems to happen more frequently for athletes in high-intensity events like criteriums, sprint triathlons, and cyclocross.
-Athletes who compete at a more moderate intensity for longer periods may be able to avoid this sudden feeling of emptiness by consuming calories early on in their events.
+This is most likely due to fuel depletion, and it seems to happen more frequently for athletes in high-intensity events like 5k/10km running races, cycling criteriums, sprint triathlons, and cyclocross.
+Athletes who compete at moderate intensities for longer periods may be able to avoid this sudden feeling of emptiness by consuming calories early during events.